Uzès, France

 G Borias Museum

-Housed within an old 18th century mill this amazing private museum contains over 3000 authentic objects reflecting the artisnal and industrial production of France in the late 19th century.
+Housed within an old 18th century mill this amazing private museum contains over 3000 authentic objects reflecting the artisanal and industrial production of France in the late 19th century.

 The Georges Boaris Museum is a museum of art and history.
 There you can discover the rich history of Uzès and its region through its collections of archeology, history & crafts.